felilo/SUICoordinator/README.md

     func coordinator() -> any CoordinatorType {
         // Return the specific coordinator instance for this tab's flow switch self {
-            case .home: return HomeCoordinator() // Create and return a new instance case .settings: return SettingsCoordinator() // Create and return a new instance }
+            case .homeCoordinator: return HomeCoordinator() // Create and return a new instance case .settingsCoordinator: return SettingsCoordinator() // Create and return a new instance }
     }
 }